Roles & Permissions

 Introduction

-On the Roles & Permissions page in Control Center, you can view and manage centralized company-level project roles and permissions.
+On the Roles & Permissions page in Control Center, you can view and manage your company’s centralized project roles and their permissions.

 Centralized Project Roles